How to accelerate the deployment of electric vehicles in Canada

 The second measure would include federal financial incentives to EV buyers to increase their return on investment by at least 1.5 years and make a significant impact on EV adoption, as observed in the US.
 Incentives should also be offered to employers to support workplace charging as the second most important location for charging, after home charging.

-Finally, the purchaseyellow_electric_car_charger and installation of 150 direct current fast charging (DCFC) stations is recommended to complete a national EV highway.
+Finally, the purchase and installation of 150 direct current fast charging (DCFC) stations is recommended to complete a national EV highway.
 Government exemplarity and the evolution of building codes are also part of the recommendations.

 In addition, with an increasing number of EVs in car sharing fleets, there is a need to test a newly developed business model within a municipality, and to extrapolate key elements and findings to other Canadian cities.